ricasbp/ricasbp/README.md

 # Hi!
 Welcome to my GitHub page!

-## I have a Masters in HCI Software Engineering.
 I program everything related to VR/XR/AR, GPU's and Full-Stack Development.

 Here are some of my github projects: